QingxuanKong/Face-Classification-and-Verification-using-CNN/README.md

 - ArcFace Loss (weight 1.5): improves feature discrimination by adding an angular margin between feature vectors.
 It Transforms the standard softmax function $s_j = z_i \cdot w_j = \|z_i\| \|w_j\| \cos \theta_j$ (where $θ_j$ is the angle between the feature vector $z_i$ and the weight vector $w_j$) by introducing an angular margin $m$ to $\theta_j$.

+## Evaluation Metric

+Face Classification is evaluated with accuracy:

+- Accuracy = # of correctly classified images / total images

+Face Verification is evaluated using the Equal Error Rate (EER).
+The EER is the point at which the rate of false acceptances (False Acceptance Rate, FAR) equals the rate of false rejections (False Rejection Rate, FRR).
+These rates are defined as follows:

+- FAR = # of false acceptances / total # of impostor attempts
+- FRR = # of false rejections / total # of genuine attempts

+The EER is the value where these two rates are equal, indicating the threshold at which the system’s error rates are balanced.
+A lower EER indicates better performance.

+- EER = FAR = FRR

 ## Model Performance

 The model achieved excellent performance across evaluation metrics: